MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-iresultsviewer-contents.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt einen Zeiger auf den Inhaltstyp zurück, der in der Ergebnisansicht angezeigt wird.
+Gibt einen Zeiger auf den In der Ergebnisansicht angezeigten Inhaltstyp zurück.

 ## <a name="requirements"></a>Anforderungen